CrowdTruth/VU-Sound-Corpus/README.md

     vintage_sounds = sounds_by_author_tag('vintage')

 ### Code & Replication
+Please find our code in the `scripts` folder.
 Our code was written in a combination of Python 2 (files 0-4) and Python 3 (files 5-8).
 To replicate our work, run the scripts in order.

 **Requirements**